oasisprotocol/docs/docs/general/run-a-node/prerequisites/stake-requirements.md

 staking threshold].
 * 100 ROSE staked for your validator node's registration since that is the [current validator node's staking threshold].
-* If you want to be part of the active validator set, you are going to need enough ROSE staked.
-Currently this means you will have to be one of the top 120 entities by stake.
-You can see how much you are going to need on the blockchain explorer such as like [Oasis Scan].
+* If you want to be part of the active validator set, you will need enough ROSE staked --  this means you will have to be one of the top 120 entities by stake.
+You can check out current top 120 entities on the blockchain explorer such as [Oasis Scan].

 [current entity's staking threshold]: ../../oasis-network/genesis-doc.md#node-and-paratime-token-thresholds